Authorship Criteria

 It is important to note that:

-• Once authorship certificate is submitted no further change will be allowed in the sequence and addition of new authors.
+• Once authorship certificate is submitted, no further change will be allowed in the sequence and/or addition of new authors.

-An author contributorship statement that defines exactly how each author has contributed to the article should be provided.
-This must be done in two forms: one by filling out the authors’ certificate (can be downloaded from the PAFMJ website) and uploading it with the other submission documents; and the other by writing the contributorship statement in the main article text in the form of a short paragraph specifying the individual contributions using only the initials of the authors so as not to expose the identity of the authors.
+An author contributorship statement defining each author’s contribution to the article should be provided.
+This must be done in two forms: one by filling out the authors’ certificate (can be downloaded from the PAFMJ website link

 For review articles, where individual statements are less applicable, a statement should be included that clarifies who was responsible for the ideation, who performed the literature search and/or data analysis, and who drafted and revised the work.